 In addition to regulation, the PUC may also be involved in promoting energy efficiency, renewable energy initiatives, and other policies aimed at promoting sustainability and protecting the environment.
 Overall, the PUC plays a vital role in ensuring that public utilities operate in the best interest of the public and compliance with state and federal laws.

-Understanding the of PUC
+Understanding the Full Form of PUC

 PUC stands for Pollution Under Control and refers to a certificate that is mandatory for all vehicles in India as proof that their emissions are within the permissible limits set by the government.
 The PUC certificate is issued after a vehicle undergoes an emissions test that measures the levels of pollutants being emitted by the vehicle.
 This test helps in ensuring that vehicles are not causing excessive pollution and are compliant with environmental regulations.